LIS501/syllabi/md/Asgt1.md

 (by hand, via Zotero, etc.).

 ## Submitting {.postreq}
-Post the essay to the Moodle forum designated for this assignment.
+Post the essay to the Moodle Dropbox designated for this assignment.

 ## Resources {.section}